drarnau/HHandUI/Algorithm.markdown

 **Only delivers efficiency gains without -O3**

 - With arrays of several dimensions, an extra dimension slows the code down significantly.
 Hence, the implementation of the unemployment insurance state is done *manually*.
 Instead of having an array `U(gp_a,gp_z,gp_gammas,1:2)`, we have two arrays `U_Ent` and `U_Not` both `(gp_a,gp_z,gp_gammas)`.**Only delivers efficiency gains without -O3**

+## Dictionary of implementation names to model names
+- `beta` is β: Discount factor of households.